EnsembleUI/ensemble_docs_archived/docs/exercises/1-add-title.md

 # 1. Add a title

-Our UX designer is not happy because we forgot to add a title above the list.
+Our UX designer is not happy because we forgot to add a title.
 Add "My tasks" above the list.
 We also got the following styling requirements from the designer:

-* font size is 22
+* Font size is 22
-* font weight is bold
+* Font weight is bold

 ### Here's the expected outcome